pkmnfreak13/Jack-Novick-Git-Portfolio/README.md

 # Data Projects

+# MSU Analytics Hub

+- Overhauled the main MSU Baseball analytics hub for more efficient code.
+- Added multiple new apps and deployed them into the new MSU Baseball Analytics home.
+- Made through R Shiny/Posit dashboards.

 # Pitching Reports
 - Utilized R Shiny to create a post-game pitching report for the coaching staff.
 - Deployed into the main MSU Baseball analytics hub.